 - Credit: James Bass

-Norwich Crown Court heard the woman, who cannot be named for legal reasons, had gone to the Empire club on Marine Parade in Great Yarmouth but was "highly intoxicated" and cannot remember leaving.
+Norwich Crown Court heard the woman, who cannot be named for legal reasons, went to the Empire club on Marine Parade in Great Yarmouth but was "highly intoxicated" and cannot remember leaving.

 She woke up in a flat above a fast food outlet on St Peter's Road in the town where she was allegedly being raped by Alexandru Puscoci, 21, and Ionut Mitrea, 33.